top of page

 https://datachai.com/utm_source=google&utm_medium=cpc&utm_term={keyword}&utm_campaign=datachai&utm_content=none&utm_campaign_id={campaignid}

-The above UTM template includes two dynamic values. {keyword} automatically inserts the actual search query that triggered the ad, and {campaignid} automatically inserts the Google Ads campaign ID.
+The above UTM template includes two dynamic values. {keyword} and {campaignid} automatically insert the actual search query that triggered the ad, and the Google Ads campaign ID, respectively.
 Google Ads replaces these placeholders with real-time values when someone clicks your ad.

 Campaign Structure